opensearch-project/documentation-website/_field-types/index.md

 ### Dynamic templates

-Dynamic templates are used to define custom mappings for dynamically added fields based on data type, field name, or field path.
-They allow you to define a flexible schema for your data, which can automatically adapt to changes in the structure or format of the input data.
+Dynamic templates are used to define custom mappings for dynamically added fields based on the data type, field name, or field path.
+They allow you to define a flexible schema for your data that can automatically adapt to changes in the structure or format of the input data.

 You can use the following syntax to define a dynamic mapping template: